Donnybrook (Vic.)

 Donnybrook shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Donnybrook, 39.8% of residents aged 15 and above have university qualifications, exceeding the SA3 area's 25.9% and Australia's 30.4%.
-This high educational attainment is led by bachelor degrees (24.6%), followed by postgraduate qualifications (12.2%) and graduate diplomas (3.0%).
+In Donnybrook, the proportion of residents aged 15 and above with university qualifications is notably higher at 39.8%, compared to the broader SA3 area's 25.9% and Australia's 30.4%.
+This educational advantage is led by bachelor degrees, held by 24.6% of residents, followed by postgraduate qualifications (12.2%) and graduate diplomas (3.0%).
 Vocational credentials are also prevalent, with 36.3% of residents holding such qualifications, including advanced diplomas (15.5%) and certificates (20.8%).
-Educational participation is high, with 34.9% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 34.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education